 Patience and Practice

 Children continue to develop fine motor control, grasp, and the skills needed for good handwriting for several more years.
-This is why schools used to save teaching cursive writing until children were 8, 9 or 10 years old.
+This is why schools used to wait to teach cursive writing until children were 8, 9, or 10 years old.
 By that age, the child has developed the hand-eye coordination needed for learning this more mature form of writing.
 Learning cursive also marked a step towards asking the child to write longer sentences and passages that they were not asked to do before.

 In prior generations, “penmanship” was taught up until high school as students practiced their handwriting and kept improving it.
 This is why your grandmother has beautiful handwriting.
 It was a skill that she was not only taught but encouraged to practice.